-Grand, exceptional and very private, this luxury beachfront estate has mastered the fusion of Caribbean charm and Asian inspiration.
+Grand, exceptional and very private, this luxury beachfront estate is a part of Jumby Bay Resort and has mastered the fusion of Caribbean charm and Asian inspiration.
 A series of 8 pavilions clustered around a spectacular free-form pool, it sits on 5 acres of tropical gardens and offers plenty of space to stretch out and enjoy.
 With its 6 bedroom suites, including 2 master suites that boast views of the sea, all feature private outdoor gardens with rain showers.
 There’s a spacious open-air living and dining room, a modern kitchen, along with a tennis court, fitness center, media room and more.

 One of Antigua’s most attractive beaches, it is also one of the most remote.
 Go by boat and take a 90-minute walk through the rainforest and be rewarded with dreamy golden sand and footprint-free solitude.

 Surrounded by reefs, walls, and wrecks, Antigua is a fantastic diving destination.
 Cades Reef is one of its best known offshore dive sites, while the wreck of the Andes, a 3-masted merchant ship that sank in 1905 sits in less than 9m of water.

 One of the island’s biggest events and one of the top regattas in the world, it is held annually out of Nelson’s Dockyard in St. John’s.
 Attracting an average of 150 to 200 yachts and 1,500 participants, it ends with Lord Nelson’s Ball.

 Located in St. John’s, this former slave compound turned shopping district offers some of the finest boutiques and restaurants on the island.
 Stroll the myriad of alleys and take in the views from the waterfront promenade.